-HISTORY AND SURVEY SUMMARY:
+HISTORY AND SURVEY SUMMARY

-The building was constructed in 1974 and consists of twenty-eight units located within a fourstory structure.
+The building was constructed in 1974 and consists of twenty-one units located within a three-story structure.
 The structure consisting of reinforced concrete columns, walls and slabs is supported on spread footings as shown on the original building drawings (ref.
 EXHIBIT NO. 1) of this report.
 Two stairs, one at each end of the building and an elevator provide access to walkways at each floor level (ref.
 EXHIBIT NO. 2).
 The only means of access to the roof is provided by a ladder from the top floor through a hatch leading to the roof.
 Each unit has a cantilever balcony, which was inspected as part of this report.
 Aside from a visual inspection, each balcony inspected was acoustically sounded to reveal any areas of potential structural concerns.
-The inspection balcony templates provided within this report indicate all areas of concern and needing repair.
+The inspection balcony templets provided within this report indicate all areas of concern and needed repair.

 Each balcony from the second floor has a screened enclosure and hand rails located on the outside of the screening.
 Due to the location of the railings, the railings could not be inspected.
-The ground floor units only have screen enclosures without the any railings.
+The ground floor units only have screen enclosures.
 All sliding and fixed windows leading to the balconies appear to be the original fixtures installed in 1974.
 All caulking should be inspected and replaced around the perimeter of all frames as needed to avoid water intrusion into the units.
 As the original windows are not high impact designed, several units have installed storm shutter for additional protection as shown on the balcony templates.

 All exposed surfaces of the building are coated with a stucco finish and painted.
 Aside from some minor wall and column cracks, the stucco appears to be in good condition without any major deterioration noted.
-Of all the balconies inspected, most were tiled while a few were painted or covered with carpet.
+Of all the balconies inspected, most were tiled.
+And few were painted or covered with carpet.
 In most cases, many of the tiled balconies revealed areas of hollow tiles.
 It was also noted that most of the hollow sounded tiles were prevalent along the sliding glass doors of the unit.
 In most cases where the balconies were painted, little or no signs of major floor cracks were noticed, carpet areas could not be inspected.

-In many cases the hollow sounded tiles are caused by the bottom screws securing the Glass sliding door tracks from not being sealed.
-These fasteners are rusted, thus allowing water intrusion into the track and eventually under the tiles.
-This is one of the major causes of delamination of the tile thin set losing its bond between the tiles and the concrete.
+In many cases the hollow sounded tiles are caused by the bottom screws securing the window tracks from not being sealed or are rusted, thus causing water intrusion under the tiles.
+This is one of the major causes of delamination of the tile adessive between the tiles and the concrete.
 Another cause of the hollow sounding is the result of concrete spilling under the tiles which also causes a void between the bottom of the tile and the concrete surface.
-In most cases where hollow tiles were noted in sporadic areas, we overlook them and did not recommend the removal of the tiles.
-We do, however, recommend periodically inspections of those areas by a professional engineer.
+In most cases where hollow tiles are noted in sporadic areas, we overlook them not recommend the removal of the tiles but do recommend periodically inspecting the areas of concern by a professional engineer.

-Note 'A': In areas where all or most of the tiles are hollow sounding, we recommend that all the tiles be removed, the balcony be ground down to bare concrete, inspected, repaired as needed, and waterproofed.
+Note 'A': In areas where all or most of the tiles are hollow sounded, we recommend that all the tiles be removed, the balcony be ground down to bare concrete, inspected, repaired as needed, and waterproofed.

-ASSOCIATION ACTION TO BE TAKEN:
+ASSOCIATION ACTION TO BE TAKEN